kitschpatrol/yanki-obsidian/readme.md

 ## FAQ

-### Why do I have to come up with a title for every card
+### Why do I have to come up with a name for every note

 You don't.
 Check out Rey Christian's [Auto Filename](https://github.com/rcsaquino/obsidian-auto-filename) plugin.